 Bomber Burger - Wichita, Kansas

 Although I first heard about Bomber Burger in Wichita, Kansas years ago, the limited hours kept me from trying it out until the summer of 2009.
-But it was such a treat that I have since been back several more times.
+But it was such a treat that I have since been back MANY more times.

 Bomber Burger first opened in 1951 and it has been in the Rickard family since 1985.
 Chris Rickard, who presently runs it, took over in 1997 following the death of his father, Paul Rickard.

 Watching the food preparation, the first thing that I noticed was how often Chris Rickard cleaned his hands.
 Every time he touched anything other than the food and utensils, he would immediately wash his hands.
 Often within a minute of the last time.
 Later in the meal, when Chris and I got to talking, I learned that his constantly washing his hands instead of wearing gloves has been a source of confrontation with state health authorities.
 He told an interesting story which ended with the state agreeing that he might be right, but that it violated their rules and he was fined $1,000.
 He paid the $1,000 with 10,000 dimes.

 The burgers are grilled slowly (15-20 minutes), so they stay very moist.
 Call ahead if you are in a hurry.
 They are sprinkled with a secret mixture of garlic powder & other spices and, despite being more done then I prefer, are the best cheeseburgers I have had in Wichita.
 The fries were every bit as good.